By Hanna Rambe

 “Well, where is he?
 Have you looked for him?”

-“Yes,” she explained through her sobs, “all these neighbours have been helping me look for him.”
+“Yes,” she explained through her sobs, “all these neighbors have been helping me look for him.”

 It was as if someone in the family had died.
 Ruli thought to herself that if Sarintan became hysterical she would definitely have to take her off to the psychiatric hospital.